pemre/demo/README.md

   * [jQuery](hotel/jquery/): A jQuery based front-end for the API.
   * [Angular](hotel/angular/): An Angular based front-end for the API.

-* React

-  * React learning files from LinkedIn video course: [Become a React Developer](https://www.linkedin.com/learning/paths/become-a-react-developer)

-\* Coming soon
+* [Bulletin Board with React](bulletin-board/): An enhanced version of the example app in the LinkedIn video course, [Learning React.js](https://www.linkedin.com/learning/learning-react-js-2)